ArcNLET-Py/ArcNLET-Py/docs/UserManual/usingtransport.rst

 .. figure:: ./media/usingtransportMedia/media/image9.png
    :align: center
    :alt: A white wall with a black border Description automatically generated with medium confidence
-   :width: 4.32413in
-   :height: 0.57655in

-   Figure 5‑65: The Run button in the Geoprocessing Pane.
+   Figure 13-9: The Run button in the Geoprocessing Pane.

 2. The ArcNLET-Py Transport Module begins to process data, and the progress bar appears.

    a.
 Please note that the runtime can be lengthy depending on the data
-      sets’ file sizes, spatial scale, and raster cell size.
+      sets' file sizes, spatial scale, and raster cell size.

 .. figure:: ./media/usingtransportMedia/media/image10.png
    :align: center
    :alt: A screen shot of a computer Description automatically generated
-   :width: 4.09571in
-   :height: 1.26102in

-   Figure 5‑66: The Progress Bar in the ArcGIS Pro Geoprocessing Pane for the Transport Module.
+   Figure 13-10: The Progress Bar in the ArcGIS Pro Geoprocessing Pane for the Transport Module.

 3. If you feel the process has stalled or frozen, please click [View Details] below the blue progress bar.
 In the dialog box, click